therealblue24/libc/README.md

 # therealblue24's libc
 What can I say?
-It's C23-compliant libc implementation.
+It's a C23-compliant libc implementation.

 # NOTE
 This libc is tested on MacOS.
 The Makefile for compiling the tests may not work as it needs some tweaking.